Let’s work together to make sure your Deaf and Hard of Hearing children continue to grow and succeed in ASL throughout their school years.

 Individualized Language Support Plans

-We create personalized plans to support your child’s ASL development, social skills, and academic growth, designed to meet the unique needs of your child and family.
+We develop personalized plans based on your family’s unique needs to support your child’s ASL development, social skills, and learning at school.

 Collaboration with Families and Schools

-We work closely with you and your child’s educators to support a smooth transition and create a shared understanding of your child’s strengths and goals.
+We work closely with you and your child’s educators to support a smooth transition and make sure everyone understands your child’s strengths and goals.

-Every child is different — we highlight what your child does well, identify areas for growth, and build a plan that supports continued success at school.
+Every child is different.
+We focus on what your child does well, identify areas for growth, and create a plan to support their continued success at school.

 Continuity of ASL Language Supports